pcgentry/candy_machine/readme.md

 Luckily **WUZZLES EAT CANDY**, but are very picky about which flavors of candy they eat.

+Obviously we must build a machine to distribute CANDY individuals to the wuzzles.

+If our machine is smart enough, it will track CANDY individuals and keep them alive as long as possible.

 ---

-# It looks like we need to build a CANDY machine to feed wuzzles CANDY!
+# Lwt us build a CANDY machine to feed wuzzles CANDY!

 ---